 If I claim to be a fisherman, or a health coach, or a high-performing salesman, I feel compelled to demonstrate a high level of expertise.
 Often work would consume my mind, my day, and even my dreams at night.

 Things that I used to value more than anything, like social outings and fishing, took the back seat because I was working like a dog.

-On top of all of this, I added in a side gig (now full-time job) as an online health coach through Team Beachbody to help myself and others stay accountable to fitness.
+On top of all of this, I added a side gig (now a full-time job) as an online health coach through Team Beachbody to help myself and others stay accountable to fitness.

 I was a walking version of the Benjamin Franklin quote, “If you want something done, ask a busy person.”

 With my increased workload, my alarm clock was set for 6 hours of sleep.
 I had to get up, work out, and work the side job before starting my day job.
 Usually, the early morning work in my coaching job continued throughout the weekend.